Mexico Invest Free shortlist

 Agricultural use restrictions: Some land registered as agricultural use requires use change authorization (cambio de uso de suelo) before residential construction permits can be granted.

-The permit sequence for residential construction in Mexico
+What should buyers verify on the permit sequence for residential construction i?

 Permit sequencing is the phase most foreign builders misjudge on timeline and cost.
 Getting permits wrong delays construction and can invalidate completed work.
 The sequence below is general; specific requirements vary by municipality.